On a numerical criterion for Fano fourfolds: Preliminaries

-As stated at the beginning of this paper, Campana--Peternell's conjecture can be viewed as a special case of Serrano's conjecture, which is a weak analogue of Fujita's conjecture for strictly nef divisors.
-Then, as in Fujita's conjecture, it is natural to generalize Serrano's conjecture to log pairs (see \cite{han-liu}*{Question 3.5} and \cite{liu-matsumura}*{Conjecture 1.5}).
-For manifolds with strictly nef anti-canonical divisors, the log version of Serrano's conjecture can be stated as follows, which is called the weak Campana--Peternell's conjecture in this paper:
+As stated at the beginning of this paper, Campana--Peternell's conjecture can be viewed as a special case of Serrano's conjecture, which can be naturally generalized to log pairs (see \cite{han-liu}*{Question 3.5} and \cite{liu-matsumura}*{Conjecture 1.5}).
+For manifolds with strictly nef anti-canonical divisors, a special case of the log version of Serrano's conjecture can be stated as follows:

-\begin{conj}[Weak Campana--Peternell's conjecture] Let $X$ be a projective (rationally connected) manifold such that the anti-canonical divisor $-K_X$ is strictly nef.
-Let $V$ be a nonzero prime divisor.
+\begin{conj} Let $X$ be a projective rationally connected manifold such that the anti-canonical divisor $-K_X$ is strictly nef.
+Let $V$ be a nonzero effective divisor on $X$.
 Then, $V-mK_X$ is ample for $m\gg 1$. \end{conj}